ESDRobotics/Loli/README.md

-# Robot2
+# Lego2
-Repo for programs for robot2.
+Repo for programs for Lego2 robot.